forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

     1. Run command `cd forseti-security` to navigate to the forseti-security directory.
     1. Run command `git checkout tags/v2.2.0` to checkout version `tags/v2.2.0` of Forseti Security.
-1. Download the latest copy of your Forseti server deployment template file from the Forseti server GCS bucket (located under `forseti-server-xxxxxx/deployment_templates`).
+1. Download the latest copy of your Forseti server deployment template file from the Forseti server GCS bucket to your cloud shell (located under `forseti-server-xxxxxx/deployment_templates`) by running command
+`gsutil cp gs://YOUR_FORSETI_GCS_BUCKET/deployment_templates/deploy-forseti-server-<LATEST_TEMPLATE>.yaml
+deployment_templates/deploy-forseti-server-xxxxx-2-2-0.yaml`.
+1. Open up the deployment template `deployment_templates/deploy-forseti-server-xxxxx-2-2-0.yaml` for edit.
+    1. Update the `forseti-version` inside the deployment template to `tags/v2.2.0`.
     1. Add the following fields to the compute engine section inside your deployment template.
     `region` - The region of your VM, e.g. us-central1,
     `vpc-host-project-id` - VPC host project ID, by default if you are not using VPC, you can default it to your Forseti project ID,